kontent-ai/sample-app-next-js/README.md

 You can start editing the page by modifying `pages/[envId]/index.tsx`.
 The page auto-updates as you edit the file.

-> By default, the content is loaded from a shared Kontent.ai project.
-> If you want to use your own clone of the project so that you can customize it and experiment with Kontent, change the relevant settings in your `.env.local` file.

 To generate new models from Kontent.ai data, just run `npm run generateModels`.
 Make sure you have environment variables filled in properly.

 ### Use codebase as a starter